officialmexaly/movieapp/DESIGN_SYSTEM.md

-# D-eyeturn Flutter Movie App - Design Language & Style Guide
+# PadreStream Flutter Movie App - Design Language & Style Guide

 ## PROJECT OVERVIEW
-The app is called **D-eyeturn** (formerly FluxShorts) - a Netflix-like streaming application built with Flutter.
+The app is called **PadreStream** (formerly FluxShorts) - a Netflix-like streaming application built with Flutter.
 It features a modern, dark-themed design with premium gradient effects and smooth animations.

 ---